Five years later, many across Baltimore bitterly lament Gov. Hogan’s decision to kill the Red Line light rail

 It’s all she has to show for more than a decade of work.
-The MTA spent nearly $300 million in planning, design and land acquisition for the 14.1-mile light rail line.
+The MTA spent nearly $300 million in planning, design and land acquisition for the 14.1-mile light-rail line.
 Marylanders still pay the increased gas tax that would have helped build it.
 But Shaw and her fellow transit riders are left waiting for the bus.

 Five years ago, in the face of renewed calls for investment in Baltimore after the unrest over Freddie Gray’s death from injuries suffered in police custody, Gov. Larry Hogan (R) canceled the $2.9 billion Red Line, scrapping a project touted as a windfall of jobs, development and environmental sustainability, especially for some of the city’s Black neighborhoods.